-There has been quite a rush to CBN (Cubic Boron Nitride) in cutting iron in the last ten years.
+There has been quite a rush to CBN (Cubic Boron Nitride) in cutting iron in the last several years.
 Some machines are just wet grinders converted to use a CBN bit.
 Others have been designed to be a CBN cutting machine.
 Set up is critical when using CBN.
 The aggressive cutting action it delivers is directly related to how true the set up is and how conscientious the operator is.

 CBN, an ultra-hard cutting material consisting of polycrystalline cubic boron nitride with a metallic or ceramic binder is primarily used to machine hardened ferrous material.
 It’s available either as a tip brazed to a carbide insert carrier or as a solid insert.